Instinctive Meditation · Sydney

 • Evolves with you

 There are as many natural doorways to meditation as there are human beings.
 The invitation is to explore what feels right for you — and this can be different day to day, year to year.
-We explore myriad practices together to allow you to attune to what feels good, to be fully welcoming of your thoughts, desires, sensations, and ultimately to fall more deeply in love with life.
+We explore myriad practices to allow you to attune to what feels good, to be fully welcoming of your thoughts, desires, sensations, and ultimately to fall more deeply in love with life.

 Walking in forest sunlight

 For many people, the deepest stillness arrives not on a cushion but outside — in the quality of light through trees, the sound of water, the feeling of earth underfoot.
 Nature dissolves the boundary between inner and outer.
 It can be a magical, effortless portal.
+All of us are different.
+Whether it is nature or dancing, walking, swimming, creating, working - whatever it is that you love can act as a doorway to deep meditative states.

 What if I feel like I don't have time to meditate?